 Setting up bounces handling

-Discourse uses the VERP technique to handle bouncing e-mails.
+Discourse uses the Variable envelope return path (VERP) technique to handle bouncing e-mails.

 To enable VERP, set the “

 reply by email address” site setting with an email address template that uses the + sign.
 The default of